witoldlitwin/spain-weather-map/README.md

-# Spain Weather Map
+# Spain & Portugal Weather Map

-An interactive map application that displays temperature data for municipalities in Spain.
+An interactive map application that displays historical weather data for municipalities in both Spain and Portugal.

 ## Features

-- Interactive map of Spain showing municipalities
+- Interactive map showing municipalities from both Spain and Portugal
-- Historical weather data for each municipality
+- Historical weather data for each municipality with timezone-aware calculations
+- Search functionality across both countries
 - Filter by month and year
+- Country identification with flags and province information

 ## Technologies Used